m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

 As you may have guessed, our mysteryFunction is generally known as "traverse" (or rather, the special case "sequence").

 ##Level 3b: Let's traverse a TraversableLike

+This is slightly beside the point, but if